sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 - [Profile images](#image)
 - [Listing images](#image)
-- [Stripe accounts](#stripe-account) - You need to use the same Stripe keys in Flex as in your current service
+- [Stripe accounts](#stripe-account) - You need to use the same Stripe keys in Sharetribe as in your current service
 - [Reviews](#review)

 The migration process has some built-in validation for the types within